abond936/My-Journal/docs/Project.md

 ## **Content Administration**
 =======================================
 Administration is a feature only available to author.
-   - CRUD/Bulk editing operations for appl elements
+   - CRUD/Bulk editing operations for app elements

 #### Current Features
   - Entries